 (e) the customer must allow the retailer or distributor safe and unrestricted access to the supply premises for the purpose of removing network equipment.

-(4) If a customer contract (the “first contract”) provides for termination of the contract in circumstances where the customer has entered into another customer contract with the retailer, the first contract must not provide for the termination to take effect before the cooling-off period (if any) for the other customer contract expires.
+(4) If a customer contract (the first contract) provides for termination of the contract in circumstances where the customer has entered into another customer contract with the retailer, the first contract must not provide for the termination to take effect before the cooling-off period (if any) for the other customer contract expires.

 (5) In subregulation (4) —

-“cooling-off period” has the meaning given to that term in —
+cooling-off period has the meaning given to that term in —

 (a) regulation 22(1) if the contract is a standard form contract; or